AdaCore/gnatdashboard/docs/source/user-manual/execute_driver.rst

 :command:`--port`
 ^^^^^^^^^^^^^^^^^^^^

 Takes a port number as argument where the web server will be launched.
 To be used with `--server` switch in order to specify a custom port for the WEB server.

+:command:`-d`
+^^^^^^^^^^^^^

+Display progress for use in IDEs.
+This command is mainly intended for integration in IDEs, e.g. GPS.